serverless/serverless-slack/README.md

 **Note:** Work in progress...

 This is a Slackbot boilerplate that runs without servers (entirely on AWS Lambda).
-It is designed to give you everything you need to build your own Slack Application and distribute it.
+It is designed to give you almost everything you need to build your own Slack Application and distribute it.

-Unfortunately, this doesn't connect/support Slack's RTM (Websockets) API because AWS/Lambda don't support websockets.
-But, it still can do tons of great stuff... and without servers, of course!
+Unfortunately, this doesn't connect/support Slack's RTM (Websockets) API because AWS/Lambda do not support websockets.
+But, it still can do tons of great stuff!

-**The best part is there are no servers required for this Slackbot.
-You get charged only when its called and you don't need to every worry about scaling this :)
+**The best part is there are no servers required for this Slackbot**.
+You get charged only when its called and you don't need to worry about scaling :)

 ## Features: